pipegalera/starter-academic/content/post/credit-card-approval/index.md

 # 3. Preprocesing

-Most of the algorithms are really picky with transforming your object columns to numerical.
+Most of the algorithms are picky with the format of your data.
+They have to be numerical.
 I will use sklearn label encoder to "hot encode" the categories: simply label every category (a,b,u,g,v...) in the object columns with a different integer.